williato/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 | **Description**       |                         **Links**                         |
 | About Azure Cosmos DB | <https://docs.microsoft.com/azure/cosmos-db/introduction> |

+> **Note:** Ensure that your IP address added to the IP list under Firewall of cosmosDB.
+If not then you'll not able to see the License Plates data in cosmosDB

 ### Task 1: Use the Azure Cosmos DB Data Explorer

 1. Open your Azure Cosmos DB account by opening the **ServerlessArchitecture** resource group, and then selecting the **Azure Cosmos DB account** name.